spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-inventory-management-packaging-units-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that availability calculated properly for the product offers that belong to the product with packaging units.
+Make sure that availability is calculated properly for the product offers that belong to the product with packaging units.

 * Add such a product offer to the cart.
 * Place an order.
-* Make sure that `spy_product_offer_reservation` contains new row which have reserved the quantity equal bought packaging unit amount.
+* Make sure that `spy_product_offer_reservation` contains a new row, which has reserved the quantity equal to the amount of the bought packaging unit.

 {% endinfo_block %}